|N9EWO's HF Receiver's "Previously Owned"|

 * LOWE HF-250 (with RC250 Remote, DU250 Sync and WA250 whip amp options, Non E version) (2)

 This receiver is one of the best (if not the BEST) cleanest sounding shortwave receivers I have EVER had my hands on (with the sync mode in use).
 Audio quality is even better than the AOR AR7030 to our ears (WITH THE PROPER 2 WAY SPEAKER), and can still provide a bit of low end as well !
 It's sync handles fading distortion extremely well.
 The downside with the first test sample was with a low level-low frequency "rumble" that totally ruined the gains.
 Was more noticeable with the Sync on but also existed in the virgin AM mode as well.
 We discovered this was caused by a faulty 100 uf electrolytic capacitor (C156) on the "Q32" 8 volt regulator output.
 Issue was totally fixed once the capacitor was replaced.
-Second sample did not suffer from this bug.
+BOTH test samples suffered from this same capacitor failure.